Hackettyhackhack/Hackettyhackhack/README.md

 - 👋 Hi, I’m Cherokee
-- 👀 I’m interested in learning, personal development, art, design, mindset... as seen on my https://linktr.ee/ChristianGoldberg
+- 👀 I’m interested in learning, personal development, art, design, mindset...
 - 🌱 I’m also currently learning coding, hence why I'm here!
 -
 - 📫 How to reach me?
 Have a look on my linktree link, there's an e-mail where I'm reachable on.